termie/farmboy/README.rst

 in the fabfile it generates for you with hopes that you will be able to take it from there.

-The config file for Farm Boy is just the fabfile.
+The config file for FarmBoy is just the fabfile.
 And fabfiles are just python.
 Go nuts.

 After your initial setup you'll be using a regular fabfile to execute your